 Reverse engineering of commodity hardware has become popular with increasing attacks on hardware.
-Hund et al. [14] reverse engineered how Intel processors map physical memory addresses to the LLC.
-DRAMA [23] used a DRAM timing side channel in order to reverse engineer how memory controllers place data on DRAM modules.
+Hund et al. [13] reverse engineered how Intel processors map physical memory addresses to the LLC.
+Maurice et al. [21] used performance counters to simplify the reverse engineering of this mapping function.
+DRAMA [23] used passive probing of the DRAM bus and a timing attack on the DRAM's row buffer in order to reverse engineer how memory controllers place data on DRAM modules.
 In this paper, we reverse engineered various undocumented properties of page table caches common in the MMU of modern processors.